-In 652 B.C. the Cimmerians after defeating King Gyges of Lydia, moved into Troad but without displacing the Greeks.
-In 547 B.C.
-King Cyrus of Persia incorporated Troy into the Persian satrapy of Phrygia.
+After an interruption, the site became a Greek colony around 730 BC.
+In 652 BC, after defeating King Gyges of Lydia, the Cimmerians moved into the area but without displacing the Greeks.
+In 547 BC, King Cyrus of Persia incorporated Troy into the Persian satrapy of Phrygia.

 Troy IX (85 B.C. to A.D.
 500)

 Whereas the importance of Troy had previously depended on its Temple of Athena, which was ranked equal in status to the Temple of Artemis, it now enjoyed Roman favor as the city of Aeneas - Rome seeing itself as the political heir to Troy.
 There was now a period of great building activity.

 Until the incursion of the Goths about AD 262, Troy flourished, and this prosperity continued into Early Byzantine times.
 Constantine the Great even contemplated making Troy his capital.
 With the recognition of Christianity as the State religion, however, the old temples fell into ruin, and Troy's glory rapidly faded.
 In the Middle Ages, Troy still had a fortress, and until the 13th century it was the see of a bishop but after its conquest by the Ottomans in 1306, the town rapidly decayed.
 The ruins were used by the Turks as a source of building stone for their homes and tomb stele.
 Grass grew over the site and Troy fell into oblivion.